projectcontour/contour/site/getting-started.md

 This command creates:

-- A new namespace `projectcontour` with two instances of Contour in the namespace
+- A new namespace `projectcontour`
+- Two instances of Contour in the namespace
+- A Kubernetes Daemonset running Envoy on each node in the cluster listening on host ports 80/443
 - A Service of `type: LoadBalancer` that points to the Contour's Envoy instances
-- Depending on your configuration, new cloud resources -- for example, ELBs in AWS
+- Depending on your deployment environment, new cloud resources -- for example, a cloud load balancer

-See also [TLS support][7] for details on configuring TLS support for the services behind Contour.

-For information on configuring TLS for gRPC between Contour and Envoy, see [our gRPC TLS documentation][8].

 ### Example workload